learn-co-curriculum/intro-to-tic-tac-toe-swift/README.md

-# Intro To Tic Tac Toe in Ruby
+# Intro To Tic Tac Toe in iOs

 ## Objectives

-1. Learn about building Tic Tac Toe in Ruby.
+1. Learn about building Tic Tac Toe for iOS

 ## Introduction